nithyaramakrishnan/data-shield/uninstall.md

   ```
   {: codeblock}

 7. Optional: Delete your converter service ID.
-Note, if you choose to delete your service ID, your Docker config secret will no longer work.
+Note: if you choose to delete your service ID, your Docker config secret will no longer work.

   ```
   ibmcloud iam service-id-delete <service_id>